aibrahim21/Library_project/README.md

 # Library_project
-what is this project about?
+This project is a simple book management interface using JavaScript.
+It involves creating a Book object using a function constructor, where each book has name, price, and an author (also an object created using a separate constructor with name and email properties).

-1. Make a function constructor to create a book object every book should have (name, price, author) properties.
+The user is prompted to enter the number of books they want to add.
+A validated form is used to input the data for each book, which is then stored in an array of book objects.

-2.  the author is a function constructor too that has (name and email property).
+Once all the books are entered, a table displays each book’s information with Edit and Delete buttons:

-3. Then make your own interface and ask the user for number of books would be entered
+Edit: Makes the row editable so the user can update the book's details, with options to Save or Cancel changes.

-4. Create an array of books objects and fill its data from the user throw a validated form.
+Delete: Removes the book from the array and deletes the corresponding row from the table.

-5. After the user enters the needed data for all number of books fill a table with this data each row contains a book info with edit and delete buttons o Edit button: when it clicked all table fields be editable so the user could update the book info and could save the changes or cancel it.. o Delete button: will delete the book and whole row.
+This project demonstrates basic JavaScript object-oriented programming, DOM manipulation, form validation, and dynamic UI interaction.